 The team is designed to connect people in distress to the necessary resources to help them deal with the stressors in their lives.
 The team is designed to deal with a wide array of harm on campus, not just school shootings.

 Any Truman student, staff, and faculty member can report a concerning behavior by submitting a Behavioral Referral Form.
-A member of the community may report a concern by contacting Student Affairs at (660) 785-4111.
+A member of the community may report a concern by contacting Student Life at (660) 785-4111.

 An automated email response will be sent to your email address ensuring the concern has been received by the SOC.
 An SOC member will follow up with you if additional information is required and/or you are deemed the best support person for the student.
 If you are the best support system for the student, an SOC member will counsel you regarding the best response based on their information.
 If a better support person is found, a team member will follow up with you, however; only information will be shared that does not violate FERPA.